mediumart/orange-sms/readme.md

 // get the token lifetime in seconds
 $tokenExpiresIn = $client->getTokenExpiresIn();
 ```
-If you wish you can also fetch your access token directly without resolving a client instance, using the static `authorize` method:
+If you wish, you can also fetch your access token directly without resolving a client instance, using the static `authorize` method:
 ```php
 $response = SMSClient::authorize('<client_id>', '<client_secret>');
 ```